Manuscript Wish List

 Please note that I cannot accept unagented queries.

-As a senior editor at LB Ink, I primarily acquire graphic novels for the time being, with a focus on early reader, middle grade, and young adult audiences.
-For the time being, I am particularly focused on middle grade!
+As a senior editor at LB Ink, I primarily acquire graphic novels with a focus on early reader, middle grade, and young adult audiences.
+For the time being, I am mostly growing our middle grade list!

 And as an outspoken advocate for greater diversity, equity, and inclusion in media, I am particularly keen to invest in the work of writers and illustrators who have historically been excluded in American media.